Anushka-0422/100-days-of-code/README.md

 ✅ Strengthened my frontend skills using a real-world UI clone

 Cloning real websites helps me understand how professional UIs are built — and Bootstrap makes the process smoother and faster!

+🎯Day 26 of #100DaysOfCode

+Today, I created a responsive and creative card-based webpage using HTML, CSS, and the Bootstrap framework.

+🧩 I designed a grid of 12 unique cards, each with:

+A beautiful image

+A custom title and description

+A "Go somewhere" button for redirection

+Smooth hover effects with a subtle blue & white combination using soft, dull tones like #e6f0fa

+💡 This project helped me understand:

+Bootstrap's responsive grid system

+Clean UI card layout practices

+Hover effects using subtle muted colors